microsoft/chat-copilot/README.md

    4. Select the tab *My APIs*

-   5. Chooise the app registration representing the web api backend
+   5. Choose the app registration representing the web api backend

    6. Select permissions `access_as_user`